dantegates/porter/README.md

 If the error resulted in a model context (during prediction, processing, etc.) the model context data (model ID, version and any model meta data) described above will be present in the error object.

+# Logging
+API calls (request and response payloads) can be logged by passing `log_api_calls=True` when instantiating a service.
+The following data is available for logging

+- "request_id": A unique ID for the request.
+This value will be the same for both the request and its corresponding response.
+- "data": The JSON payload.
+- "service_class": The name of the service class that served the request.
+- "request_response": Whether the log represents a request or response.
+Will be either "request" or "response".

+The script [api_logging.py](./examples/api_logging.py) demonstrates how to configure logging.

 # Tests
 To run the test suite for porter execute the command